 Space Cowboys Game Notes vs. Oklahoma City

+RENAISSANCE NIGHT: The Space Cowboys will be celebrating Renaissance Night on Friday, presented by the Texas Renaissance Festival.
+Characters from the Texas Renaissance Festival will be on hand for in-game performances and meet-and-greet opportunities.
+Constellation Field concession stands will also be serving turkey legs through Aramark.

+DIRD IS THE WORD: Through his first seven games with the Space Cowboys, Justin Dirden has hit .323 (10x31) with five doubles, a home run and 11 RBI.
+Dirden leads all Minor League Baseball with 37 doubles.
+He capped the Space Cowboys four-run 10th inning comeback Tuesday with a two-run walk-off double.

-ON THE HUNT: Hunter Brown, who is set to appear in relief Wednesday, leads the Pacific Coast League with a 2.45 ERA and a .190 opponent's batting average, is tied for first with 118 strikeouts and is second with a 1.12 WHIP.
-He's averaged 11.59 strikeouts-per-nine-innings, which is best of all Triple A pitchers (min.
-90 IP).
+ON THE HUNT: Hunter Brown tossed six innings of relief, striking out eight batters while allowing two runs on three hits Wednesday.
+He leads the Pacific Coast League with a 2.49 ERA, 126 strikeouts and a .188 opponent's batting average, and is second with a 1.11 WHIP.
+He's averaged 11.61 strikeouts-per-nine-innings, which is sixth best of all MiLB pitchers.
 Brown is rated as the top Astros prospect and the No. 71 prospect in baseball by MLB.com.

-SWEET LEW: Over his last nine games, Lewis Brinson has hit .447 (17x38) with three home runs and nine RBI.
-He has reached base safely in 17 straight games.
-It's the longest active on-base streak for the Space Cowboys and tied for the fourth longest active streak in the Pacific Coast League.
-Brinson has hit .369 (24x65) with five home runs and 14 RBI throughout the on-base streak.
-Brinson leads the PCL with a 1.214 OPS in August and is second with a .429 averaege.
-On the season, Brinson is seventh in the PCL with a .558 slugging percentage.

 WHERE TO FIND US: Beginning in 2022, all 150 Space Cowboys games can be heard on ESPN 92.5 FM (Gow Media).
 An audio streaming link is also available at slspacecowboys.com.
 All Space Cowboys games can be seen on MiLB.TV.
 Longtime Houston broadcaster Gerald Sanchez returns as the play-by-play voice of the Space Cowboys.